San Diego State University: Residence halls

 In 1937, Quetzal Hall, the first dormitory, opened for 40 women students and was located off campus.
 In 1968, the coed dorm Zura Hall was built, and more rooms were added later.
 Chapultepec Hall held 580 students when first built.

-Today, the university owns and operates housing for over 4,100 students in residence halls and student apartments, fraternity row, and language and honors housing.
-There are over 15 dorms on campus, and more under construction.
-Approximately 63 percent of first-time freshmen live in on-campus housing, while about 14 percent of the overall student body resides in on-campus housing.
+Today, the university owns and operates housing for over 7,600 students in residence halls and student apartments, fraternity row, and language and honors housing.
+There are 22 dorm buildings located on campus.

+Approximately 70 percent of first-time freshmen live in on-campus housing, while about 24 percent of the overall undergraduate student body resides in on-campus housing.
 SDSU offers themed living communities in the freshman and upperclassman housing, such as "pathways for transfers", "gender-neutral housing", and "explore San Diego".

 Off-campus facilities

 Mount Laguna Observatory

-Since 1968, SDSU's Astronomy Department has owned the Mount Laguna Observatory located in the Cleveland National Forest.
+Since 1968, SDSU's Astronomy Department has owned Mount Laguna Observatory located in the Cleveland National Forest.